 When the products are sealed, it means no air or bacteria have entered and possibly contaminated the formula, so it should be just as good as the day it was made.

 How Long Do Opened Skin Care Products Last?

-Powders, on the other hand, last much longer, but nobody wants to use a powder that’s been just sitting there for the last three years.
+On the other hand, Powders last much longer, but nobody wants to use a powder that’s been just sitting there for the last three years.

-However, expiration dates are tricky when it comes to skincare products because it entirely depends on the product as well as the conditions it’s being kept.
+However, expiration dates are tricky when it comes to skincare products because it entirely depends on the product and the conditions it’s being kept.

 Though most cleansers are formulated to last over two years, the truth is there is no federal regulation or clear guidelines establishing expiration dates.